Online Agriculture Programs

 ANSI 1110 Food Safety: From Farm to Fork

-This course is a producer and consumer-oriented introduction to food safety and food safety risks associated with the agrifood industry.
-Topics of study will include zoonotic and food-borne pathogens, chemicals, toxins and drug residues, biosecurity, current technology, consumer perceptions and regulatory agencies responsible for overseeing food safety in the industry.
+This course is a producer and consumer oriented introduction to food safety and food safety risks associated with the agrifood industry, specifically the food animal sector.
+Topics of study will include zoonotic and food borne pathogens, chemicals, toxins and drug residues, biosecurity, current technology, consumer perceptions and regulatory agencies responsible for overseeing food safety in the industry.
+Students will examine food safety risks associated with production, harvest, transporting, processing, distribution, retail sale, home and commercial kitchen use of animals and animal products and learn the control, prevention and intervention strategies available to help minimize the risk of food borne disease.
+Students completing this course have the opportunity to earn the National Restaurant Association ServSafe Certificate, which meets the State of Minnesota’s requirements for Food Manager Certification.

 Ridgewater College